SAVIOUR OF MAGIC

 Harry tried to get away, but the grip was too tight.
-Just as he was about to pass out due to of lack of air, Vernon bodily threw him on the other side of the room.
+Just as he was about to pass out due to of lack of air, Vernon bodily threw him on the floor towards the other side of the room.
 Gasping and coughing, he wheezed out, "I swear, I don't know.
 One minute I was running and the next second I was on the roof.
 It was like magic!"

 Uncle Vernon came forward and pinned the boy to the ground, face down.
 Harry whimpered as the man's belt impacted his back.
 Why couldn't they just leave him alone?

 "THERE IS NO SUCH THING AS MAGIC!" screamed Uncle Vernon, his face puffed up with rage.
 He had promised himself that he would beat the freakishness out of the boy when they took him in and that was what he was going to do!
 He wouldn't have such freaks living in his house.
 If he couldn't get rid of the boy, then he would get rid of the nonsense that was in the boy itself!
 After this punishment, maybe the freak would think twice before using his unnatural powers on good, hardworking people such as themselves.